Epic Stack Review 2026: Best Free Remix Boilerplate

 Testing is First-Class

-Unlike every other boilerplate, Epic Stack's tests run out of the box:
+Unlike every other boilerplate, Epic Stack's tests run out of the box with no setup:

 import { test, expect } from '@playwright/test';